 If left untreated, the condition leads to a loss of mobility and independence, as well as causing pain and depression.
 There is no cure for arthritis, but there are plenty of things that you can do to minimise the pain and discomfort of the disease.

-If you are providing elderly care at home, whether companion care or more complex dementia care, here is what you need to know about treating the painful symptoms of arthritis in your loved one.
+If you are providing live-in home care, whether companion care or more complex dementia care, here is what you need to know about treating the painful symptoms of arthritis in your loved one.

 Keep weight within recommended limits